filisko/testable-functions/README.md

 To solve this issue, use PHPUnit's docblocks shown above.

-Also keep in mind that all those are to be applied to each single test.
+Also keep in mind that all those are to be applied to each single test:

 ```php
 /**